ismailkoch492/SFND_2D_Feature_Tracking/README.md

 ## Run It
 1. Run the project manually: `./2D_feature_tracking <DetType> <DescType>`.
 Replace the <DetType> <DescType> with detector and descriptor types, respectively.
-2. Run the project via bash script: `chmod +x scripts/run_project.sh && ./scripts/run_project.sh`.
+2. Run the project via the bash script: `chmod +x scripts/run_project.sh && ./scripts/run_project.sh`.
 Also, it will handle parameter passing and show an output checking whether the passed parameter(s) is/are invalid.
 3. Run the test manually: `./test <DetType> <DescType>`.
-4. Run the test via bash script: `chmod +x scripts/run_test.sh && ./scripts/run_test.sh`.
+4. Run the test via the bash script: `chmod +x scripts/run_test.sh && ./scripts/run_test.sh`.
 The test program will only show the point sizes and duration for each iteration, including all the available descriptor and detector combinations, only visualizing the last step.

 ### Note
 - DesType arguments are: SHITOMASI HARRIS FAST BRISK ORB AKAZE SIFT